nuxencs/seasonpackarr/README.md

 ## autobrr Filter setup

-Support for multiple Sonarr and torrent client instances with different import destinations was added with v0.4.0, so you will need to run multiple instances of seasonpackarr and create multiple filters to achieve the same functionality in lower versions.
-If you are running v0.4.0 or above you just need to set up your filters according to [External Filters](#external-filters).
-The following is a simple example filter that only allows 1080p season packs to be matched.
+Configure one dedicated autobrr filter for each seasonpackarr client and import destination.
+The following example allows 1080p season packs and uses the current webhook flow.

 ### Create Filter